The Desire Behind the Behavior

 James answers this question plainly in the fourth chapter of his letter.
 Where do conflicts come from?
 From your passions — from desires that are warring within you.
 The behavior is downstream of the desire.
 Always.

 Augustine understood this.
 Our heart is restless until it rests in Thee.
 That restlessness is not evidence of dysfunction.
 It is evidence of design.
 We were made to desire.
-The question is not whether we desire, but what we desire and from where we have been taught to seek it.
+The question is not whether we desire, but what we desire and why.
+And what does my desire reflect about my values?

 What Desire Is Actually Doing

-When you examine the behavior you named in Step 1 — honestly, without flinching — and you ask what you were wanting when you did it, the answer is almost never simple wickedness.
-It is almost always something that looks, from the inside, like a legitimate need being met in an illegitimate way.
+When you examine the behavior you named in Step 1 — honestly, without flinching — and ask what you wanted when you did it, the answer is almost never sin only.
+Sin complicates everything it touches, turning legitimate needs into disordered ones and real pain into destructive reaching.
+From the inside, it almost always looks like a legitimate need being met in an illegitimate way.
+You were not simply being sinful.
+You were reaching for something real — in the wrong direction.

 You wanted comfort, and the behavior provided it — quickly, reliably, without requiring vulnerability.
 You wanted connection, and the behavior simulated it — without the risk of real intimacy.
 You wanted relief from a pain you did not know how to name, and the behavior offered it — for a few minutes, an hour, long enough to make it through the night.

 None of this excuses the behavior.
-But understanding it is the difference between a person who hates themselves for what they do and a person who is genuinely curious about what drives them.
+Sin is still sin.
+Yet in true recovery — a dynamic part of experiential sanctification — we live our lives in ongoing repentance in relationship to a merciful God.
+It's important to understand the difference between someone who hates themselves for what they do and someone who is genuinely curious about what drives them.
 The first person manages the behavior from the outside.
-The second person begins to understand it from the inside.
-And only the second person has any real hope of lasting change.
+Dallas Willard referred to this as sin management.
+In Christ and with the comfort of the Holy Spirit, the second person begins to understand it from the inside and grows in transformation that manifests itself in outward behavior.

 The Misplaced Worship Beneath Every Desire

-This is not condemnation.
+This is not condemnation, but rather conviction.
 It is diagnosis.
 And diagnosis is the first gift of genuine healing.

-Step 2 asks you to sit with the behavior long enough to find the desire beneath it — and then to ask, honestly, what that desire has been worshipping.
-Not what you believe theologically.
-What your desire has been functionally reaching toward when pressure comes and the moment of choice arrives.
+Step 4 asks you to sit with the behavior, thought, and emotion long enough to find the desire beneath it — and then to ask, honestly, what that desire has been worshipping.
+Learn to look for what your desire has been functionally reaching toward when pressure comes and the moment of choice arrives.

 The Question That Changes Everything

 Sit with it.
-Do not answer too quickly.
+Don't answer too quickly.
 The true answer is usually not the first answer.
-The first answer is often the acceptable answer — the one that does not require you to look too closely.
+The first answer is often the acceptable answer — the one that doesn't require you to look too closely.
 The true answer is the one that emerges when you stay in the question long enough for the defenses to relax.

-When you find it, you have found something important.
+When you find it, you've found something important.
 Not the whole iceberg.
-But the layer beneath the layer.
-And every layer you go beneath is a layer closer to the freedom you have been looking for.
+But another layer.
+And every layer you go beneath is a layer closer to the freedom you've been looking for.

 A Note on Life Groups

 This kind of interior honesty is hard to sustain alone.
-Not because we lack courage, but because we lack mirrors.
+Sometimes we lack courage and need support.
+On other occasions, we lack insight and need a mirror.
 We need other people — people who are willing to ask good questions and stay present with the answers — to help us see what our own blind spots conceal.
 That is precisely what Life Groups are for.

 Learn more about Life Groups here.